Teaching Awards - celebrating excellence

 This award recognises exceptional and/or innovative team work and collaboration in the delivery of learning and teaching.
 It is presented to a team who have made an exceptional, innovative or transformational contribution to the student experience in learning and teaching.

-In 2018 the award was presented to the School of Management Placements Team for their outstanding performance, underpinned by their clear sense of collective responsibility, high level of personal development and the pastoral care they offer to their students.
+In 2019 the award was presented to the Disability Advice Team (Student Services) for their significant contribution at every stage of the student journey through the high quality and professional support they provide.
 Find out more about how the team has enhanced the student experience.

 This award is funded by the Alumni Fund.